kiwix/kiwix-js-pwa/README.md

 # Kiwix JS for Windows
-Port of the Kiwix JS app for Windows 10 Universal Windows Platform
+Development of the Kiwix JS app for Windows 10 Universal Windows Platform

 This is a port of the Kiwix Offline Wikipedia (and other Wiki) reader for UWP on Windows 10.
 It enables offline reading of a ZIM file downloaded from the Kiwix repository, including full Wikipedia versions with or without images in many different languages.
-It has only been tested on Wikipedia ZIM files to date.
+It has only been tested fully on Wikimedia ZIM files to date.

-This is a simple port of the HTML5 web app provided on this git-hub repository.
-This port is primarily intended for Windows Mobile, but it should run as a UWP Store App on any Windows 10
-platform: x86, x64, ARM, on Mobile, tablets, Xbox, Holographic and PC.
+This began as a simple port of the HTML5 web app provided on this git-hub repository, although significant development has been undertaken to add functionality and to make the app sit happily with the Universal Windows Platform.
+This port is primarily intended for Windows Mobile, but it should run as a UWP Store App on any Windows 10 platform: x86, x64, ARM, on Mobile, tablets, Xbox, Surface Hub, Holographic and PC.
 It has been tested on Lumia 950XL (Mobile), Tablet/PC x64 (Windows 10), and a Windows 10 Mobile VM.

 If you would like to test the current build on a Windows Mobile device running Windows 10 Mobile, download the .appxbundle under AppPackages/KiwixWebApp_0.x.x.x_Test/ and save it in your